-In this section, we delineate methodology for classifying virality on Twitter, amalgamating advanced natural language processing techniques machine learning algorithms.
-Leveraging state-of-the-art transformer models, including RoBERTa for sentiment analysis, BERT for emotion classification, and XLNet for text embedding, we formulate a comprehensive approach to discerning the viral potential of tweets.
-Our methodology encompasses multiple stages: preprocessing and tokenization of the Twitter data. sentiment analysis to gauge the emotional tone, emotion classification to discern underlying sentiments, and embedding using XLNet to capture contextual information.
+this section, delineate In we our methodology for classifying virality on Twitter, amalgamating advanced natural techniques language processing with machine learning algorithms.
+Leveraging state-of-the-art transformer models. including RoBERTa for sentiment analysis, BERT for emotion classification, and XLNet for text embedding, we formulate a comprehensive approach to discerning the viral potential of tweets.
+Our methodology encompasses multiple stages: preprocessing and tokenization of the Twitter data, sentiment analysis to gauge the emotional tone, emotion classification to discern underlying sentiments, and embedding using XLNet to capture contextual information.
 Subsequently, we integrate these diverse insights into a feature matrix and employ a Multi-Layer Perceptron (MLP) classifier for virality prediction.
 By delineating our methodology in detail, we aim to provide a robust framework for understanding and predicting the virality of Twitter content.
 Figure 2 shows the flow of the methodology carried out in this study.